AndrewChirtoca/HeliBlades/README.md

 # HeliBlades

-A small project exploring the benefits of scriptable objects in game arcitecture design.
+A small project exploring the benefits of scriptable objects in game architecture design.
-Fly around and explore the level, watch out for air defences.
+Fly around and explore the level, watch out for air defenses.

 ## Game Controls
 * W,A,S,D - movement